cms-tau-pog/TauFW/PicoProducer/README.md

 pico.py resubmit -y 2016 -c mutau
 ```
 This will resubmit files that are missing or corrupted (unless they are associated with a running job).
-In case the jobs are too long, you can specify a smaller number of files per job with `--filesperjob`,
+In case the jobs take too long, you can specify a smaller number of files per job with `--filesperjob` on the fly,
 or use `--split` to split the default number.